-MFA believes that the Commission should streamline the process for the development of investment products that invest in private markets under the Investment Company Act framework.
-In recent years, the SEC staff has stymied retail investment opportunities by impeding the approval, development, and distribution of investment products that invest in private markets.
-These include time-consuming and unnecessarily complex exemptive applications and restrictive informal SEC staff positions on business development companies ("BDCs") and other closed-end investment companies seeking to provide individual investors with an appropriate level of exposure to private market investments and alternative asset classes in a regulated investment pool structure, with the safeguards and oversight that come with that structure.
+MFA believes that the Commission should streamline the process for the development of investment products that invest in private markets under the Investment Company Act of 1940 framework.
+The SEC staff process currently includes time-consuming and unnecessarily complex exemptive applications and restrictive informal SEC staff positions on business development companies ("BDCs") and other closed-end investment companies seeking to provide individual investors with an appropriate level of exposure to private market investments and alternative asset classes in a regulated investment pool structure, with the safeguards and oversight that come with that structure.
+We are encouraged by the SEC staff's recent approval of a more principles-based exemptive application for co-investment relief filed by FS Credit Opportunities Corp.
+11 and by the staff's recent expansion of multi-class exemptive relief to non-traded BDCs.
+12

-In particular, MFA encourages the SEC staff to:
+MFA also encourages the SEC staff to: